dannynelson/guitar-quest/README.md

 - recruit previous students to try the app (especially mitch)

 Later release
+- dynamic height textarea (not user facing so not a big deal)
 - allow sending video feedback?
 ------------------------------------
 tutorials (public or internal?)